 You can get legal assistance from our lawyers to open a representative office in Hungary.
 To obtain our lawyer’s services, you must present the articles of association of the parent company.
 In Hungary, the representative branch office is deemed as an individual company form, so it pays corporate tax, local business tax, and all taxes required by the law.

 In addition to establishing a representative office in Hungary, if you want to open a company in this country, you can trust the legal assistance of our lawyers.
 They will provide the details about the types of companies in this country.
 This legal assistance can help you comply well with the requirements.
+Besides helping you in opening a representative office in Hungary, you can also get in touch with our lawyers for their services in other matters.
+For instance; if you are interested in Hungarian citizenship, you should know these facts.
+Hungary recognizes dual citizenship.
+To become a citizen of Hungary, you do not need to renounce your previous nationality.
+Furthermore, Hungary does not officially restrict any country, anyone from anywhere in the world is welcome to visit.

 Limited activities of Hungarian representative offices